muff1nman/oauth-openshift-springboot-example/blog3.md

 In addition, we are utilizing the functionality of the `run-java.sh` script to pull in our changes to the `JAVA_OPTIONS` environment variable.

-With this Part, we have improved upon the configuration done in Part 2 to make our OpenShift OAuth configuration portable and automatic.
+With this part, we have improved upon the configuration done in Part 2 to make our OpenShift OAuth configuration portable and automatic.
 In Part 4, we'll take a look at adding an OpenShift Authorities Extractor.

 [1]: https://docs.openshift.com/container-platform/3.6/creating_images/s2i.html#s2i-scripts